epccs/RPUadpt/Remote/README.md

 The Address '1' on the RPU_BUS is 0x31, (e.g. not 0x1 but the ASCII value for the character).

-When DTR (or RTS) toggles from a host connected to the RPU bus the receiving bus manager will set localhost_active and send the bootloader_address over the DTR pair.
-If an address received by way of the DTR pair matches the local RPU_ADDRESS the bus manager will enter bootloader mode (marked with bootloader_started), and connect the node MCU to the RPU_BUS (see connect_bootload_mode() function), all other address should be locked out.
+When HOST_nDTR (or HOST_nRTS) are pulled active from a host trying to connect to the RS-422 bus the local bus manager will set localhost_active and send the bootloader_address over the DTR pair.
+If an address received by way of the DTR pair matches the local RPU_ADDRESS the bus manager will enter bootloader mode (marked with bootloader_started), and connect the shield RX/TX to the RS-422 (see connect_bootload_mode() function), all other address are locked out.
 After a LOCKOUT_DELAY time or when a normal mode byte is seen on the DTR pair, the lockout ends and normal mode resumes.
-The node that has bootloader_started broadcast the return to normal mode byte on the DTR pair when the node reads the RPU_ADDRESS from the bus manager over I2C (otherwise it will time out).
+The node that has bootloader_started broadcast the return to normal mode byte on the DTR pair when that node has the RPU_ADDRESS read from the bus manager over I2C (otherwise it will time out and not connect the shield RX/TX to RS-422).

 ## Bus Manager Modes